designedmind/2017/CFP.md

 information-processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-This relegates consciousness to a rather passive role, serendipitous but otherwise useless, free of specifics that distinguish it from any other kind of information processing that occurs in the biological world.
+These relegate consciousness to a rather passive role, serendipitous but otherwise useless, free of specifics that distinguish it from any other kind of information processing that occurs in the biological world.